RickGroot/web-app-from-scratch-2021/README.md

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
 ## Data
+A lot of data gets sent through the reddit API.

+### Drawbacks
+The reddit API is huge, and sends you lost of information about everything that has relation to the origional post.
+This means that every comment, and all userdata is sent via the API.
+Because of this it's difficult to get the correct data into the application.
+Another drawback is loading speed.
+The objects are big, and take some time to load, especially with multiple posts.
+Same goes for image sizes, feched images from these posts are big file sizes and take some time to load.

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->